codingk8/radiowild/README.md

 # 🇬🇧 The Radiowild project

-Radiowild was a team project for the Wild Code School Paris Late 2017 Hackathon 1.
+Radiowild was a team project for the "Wild Code School Paris Late 2017" first Hackathon.

 > Our goal was to build a POC for a solution allowing students to choose a background music 🎶🎷 to play on the campus.